Featured Principles: Promote Social Equity and Economic Prosperity, Steward and Enhance the Environment, Engage the Whole Community

 However, shortly after the Plan was adopted, the city was sued because of concerns with the increased densities proposed for the Buena Vista area near the airport.
 The court found that the Plan and its EIR did not adequately analyze the impacts on aviation and should have included lower density alternatives.

 The lawsuit ultimately resulted in the City rescinding the 2006 General Plan and engaging pilots and residents to arrive at a new land use plan for the Buena Vista area.
-All other policies in VISTA 2030 are expected to remain in the Plan, which should be ready for adoption in the summer of 2012.
+All other policies in VISTA 2030 have remained in the revised Plan, which was adopted in January 2013.

 Although the revised Plan is a work in process, the following aspects of VISTA 2030 will be preserved in the Plan, and provide valuable lessons.
 VISTA 2030: